akruszewski/gibl/manuscript/chapter3.md

 1 1)
 ```

-For example, this block makes a transaction from `"Boro"` to `"You'` with the value of `"a book"`, with a timestamp 1.
+For example, this block makes a transaction from `"Boro"` to `"You"` with the value of `"a book"`, with a timestamp `1`.

 Next, we will implement a procedure that calculates a block's hash.
-We will use the SHA hashing algorithm[^ch4n2].
+We will use the SHA[^ch4n2] hashing algorithm.
 Here's how we can do that:

 ```racket
 (define (calculate-block-hash previous-hash timestamp transaction nonce)